Guests & Visitors

-Residents are permitted to host a guest overnight in their room or apartment if they remain in compliance with the Columbia Residential guest policy:
+Residents are permitted to host a guest overnight in their apartment if they remain in compliance with the following provisions:

 - Guests must always be accompanied by their host; guests may not access the building or apartment without their host present, and hosts may not give their keys to their guests.

 - Residents may not accept any payment, service, barter or other remuneration from a guest in exchange for the guest's ability to stay in a room or apartment.
 The University considers any such payment to be a violation of the housing agreement.

 - Guests must be accommodated in their host's room and are not allowed to sleep in empty bedrooms, lounges or public spaces.